 What Causes Flare-ups?

-Problems with the immune system seem to be the cause of this condition.
-But certain triggers may make your symptoms worse.
+Psoriasis is an immune system problem.
+Certain triggers may make your symptoms worse.
 They include:

 Stress.
-Just having this disorder can cause stress, and outbreaks are more likely to pop up when you’re anxious.
+Keep calm and try to stay relaxed.
+Outbreaks are more likely to pop up when you are anxious.